llpeterson/e2e/rtp.md

 applications, the challenge in designing a transport protocol is to make it general enough to meet the widely varying needs of many different applications without making the protocol itself impossible to implement.
-RTP has proven very successful in this regard, forming the basis for the majority of real-time multimedia communications over the Internet today.
+RTP has proven very successful in this regard, forming the basis for many real-time multimedia applications run over the Internet today.